Perhaps best known as the home to Toronto, Niagara Falls, and Canada’s capital city, Ottawa, Ontario, is a beautiful part of the world.

 Alternatively, you can try the Federal Skilled Worker Program.
 This point-based system will give you a visa if you score over 67 points.
 Everything from age, occupation, education, language, and transferrable skills is evaluated.

 Everything else is standard.
 You’ll need to prove you have money or a way of making money.
-You’ll need identification documents and medical papers, proof you have no criminal record, and passport-style photos.
+You’ll need identification documents and medical papers, proof you have no criminal record and passport-style photos.

-Where to live in Ontario
+Where to Live in Ontario

 Toronto vies with Vancouver on the west coast for being the busiest, most cosmopolitan city in Canada.
 Downtown Toronto is often used in films and TV as a replacement for New York City.
-It’s very modern with its fair share of tourists and a snazzy business district.
+It’s very modern, with its fair share of tourists and a snazzy business district.

-However, as you move away from the city centre, lots of villages have been swallowed up by the growing city.
+However, as you move away from the city center, lots of villages have been swallowed up by the growing city.
 Each town has become a suburb with all the connections to downtown but keeping a village-like charm.

 Old Town and the distillery district are particularly charming and host an incredible Christmas market.